 - It was later used as a general theory of communications.

-The Shannon-Weaver model follows the concept of communication in a linear fashion from sender to receiver with the following steps:
+The Shannon Weaver model mathematical theory of communication follows the concept of communication in a linear fashion from sender to receiver with the following steps:

 1. Sender (Information Source)

-The model starts with the sender.
-They are the person (or object, or thing) who has the information to begin with (the ‘information source’).
-The sender starts the process by choosing a message to send, someone to send the message to, and a channel through which to send the message.
+The Shannon Weaver model starts with the sender or “information source”.
+They are the person (or object, or thing – any information source) who has the information to begin with.
+The information source starts the process by choosing a message to send, someone to send the message to, and a channel through which to send the message.

 A sender can send a message in multiple different ways: it may be orally (through spoken word), in writing, through body language, music, etc.